Phang Nga province: History

+Ships are painted among the pictographs of Nakha cave, which have been dated to about three thousand years ago.
+Rock art has been recorded at twenty-eight sites in Phang Nga and neighbouring Krabi; shell specimens place the paintings of Phang Nga Bay between about 5,000 and 3,000 years ago.

+Thung Tuek has been identified as one of the places where glass beads imitating gold-glass were made.
+Peter Francis traced the type to workshops there, at Siraf, and at Berenike in Egypt.
+Beads of it are recorded at Dvaravati-period sites in central Thailand and at Laem Pho in Chaiya.
+The mouth of the Takua Pa carried the paired sites of Mueang Thong and Ko Kho Khao, where Tang glazed ware, Persian turquoise-glazed ware and mosaic glass beads of the 8th and 9th centuries have been recovered.
+Laure Dussubieux and Bernard Gratuze place Takua Pa among the late sites in their scheme of glass supply to Southeast Asia.
+In that phase mineral soda-alumina glass of South Asian origin displaced the types that had circulated earlier.

 During the reign of King Rama II, the region surrounding Thalang (currently known as Phuket) fell under Burmese occupation, leading to a significant influx of refugees into Kraphu Nga.
 Following the successful expulsion of Burmese forces by Siamese troops in 1824, King Rama III renamed the area adjacent to the bay as Phang Nga.
-This adaptation from the Malay word "pangan" suggests the historical presence of Orang Asli or other indigenous groups in the region.
+This adaptation from the Malay word "pangan" suggests the historical presence of Malay people as indigenous groups in the region.
 In 1933, the town was elevated to the status of a province.

 On the morning of 26 December 2004, the Andaman Sea coastline of Phang Nga Province experienced severe devastation due to a tsunami, resulting in extensive loss of life.

 Khura Buri District, and particularly Ko Phra Thong, referred to as smuggler's paradise, has been identified as a critical point of entry for illegal activities in Thailand, including human trafficking.
 This area is reportedly a transit route for various groups, including Rohingya, Uighur, and Syrian refugees seeking entry into Thailand.